Winter storm to hit U.S. northeast with up to two feet of snow

 Gusty winds will bring the coldest air parts of the U.S. East Coast have seen all winter, according to the National Weather Service.
 For instance, the temperature in Boston could drop to 6 degrees Fahrenheit (-14 degrees Celsius) on Sunday.

-The governors of New Jersey and Pennsylvania declared emergencies for their states ahead of the storm, warning of high snow accumulation and even potential flooding in some areas.
+The governors of New Jersey and Pennsylvania declared emergencies for their states ahead of the storm, warning of high snow accumulation and potential flooding in some areas.

-The storm was sweeping across the eastern United States ahead of the Martin Luther King Jr. Day on Monday, a holiday honoring the late civil rights leader.
+The storm was sweeping across the eastern United States ahead of Martin Luther King Jr. Day on Monday, a holiday honoring the late civil rights leader.

-The U.S. Transportation Security Administration had said it expected the long weekend to be a busy one for travel.
+The TSA had said it expected the long weekend to be busy for travel.
 From Friday through Sunday, the severe weather was expected to trigger the cancellation of more than 3,000 flights in the United States, Duell said.

-Meanwhile, in some parts of the Northeast, the Weather Service warned snow-covered roads could leave some people stranded on Saturday night and Sunday.
+Meanwhile, in parts of the Northeast, the Weather Service warned snow-covered roads could leave some people stranded on Saturday night and Sunday.

 “If you don’t have to be on the roads, we recommend staying in and staying safe,” Automobile Association of America spokeswoman Jeanette Casselano said in a phone interview.